crawly-app/docs-public/project/README.md

-# Projects
+# Project

 ## What is a Project?
-A project is a website that you desire to check broken resources.
+A project is a website that you desire to monitor.

 ## What is a Schedule?
 Schedule is a time which defines when Crawly will start to crawl your project.
 You can add more than one schedule